 NOOR solar power plants introduce an element of industrial integration, allowing the involvement of Moroccan private companies and even local government in their success and the development of their infrastructures.
 MASEN encouraged the Moroccan manufacturers to participate and become more and more interested in the future of the solar sector.
 Their contribution and dedication to the developers have shaped a local integration rate of around 30% for NOOR I in Ouarzazate and is expected to reach 35% for NOOR II and NOOR III.

-Profound Research and Development Efforts paved way to creation of more solar projects in Morocco
+Profound Research and Development Efforts paved a way to the creation of more solar projects in Morocco

-They key component of the integrated energy development, research and development is at the core of the diverse solar projects in Morocco which are undertaken by MASEN.
+The key component of the integrated energy development, research and development are at the core of the diverse solar projects in Morocco which are undertaken by MASEN.